 The Southernmost area offers a range of attractions and activities that can be added to your itinerary if you have specific special interests.
 Our Route Manager can assist with bookings and advice.

-When to go to the Southernmost area
+When to book the Southernmost Walk

 The holiday can be booked any time of the year but the best time of the year to visit the area is when summer is drawing to a close and the southeaster dies down.